• Skip to primary navigation

 April 9, 2024

-The House’s expansion plan aims to expand health care coverage to upwards of 200,000 Mississippians, and accept $1 billion a year in federal money to cover it, as most other […]
+The House’s expansion plan aims to expand health care coverage to upwards of 200,000 Mississippians, and accept $1 billion a year in federal money to cover it, as most other states have done.
+The Senate, on the other hand, wants a more restrictive program, to expand Medicaid to cover around 40,000 people, turn down the […]

 Filed Under: In the News